gcurteanu/EPOSmachinekit/README.md

   }
 ```
 In fact, using rtcanconfig this can be set on the card itself (ex: rtcanconfig rtcan0 -c loopback -b 1000000 start)
 This is ONLY needed in case of using SYNC telegrams, since those are generated over the wire and otherwise are NOT received/processed by the local node
 SYNC is NOT USED at this moment (planned, but on a 1ms cycle it will stop a random amount of time.
 Not sure why yet, planned feature in order to support SYNC based PDOs)
+One other option and possibly far better (since being a master requires sending NMT resets/stops/start to other nodes EXCEPT the local node) is to simply process the PDO sending in the SYNC callback (that would be both faster and more correct) and forego the loopback problem for a master.

-# DCF file format
+## DCF file format

 The format for initializing slaves is the DCF format, but not sure if a full implementation is required.
 A full DCF parser is quite a lot of work and will not add much compared to binary ConciseDCF streams.